Fever | Yoga Cycle Strength

 As humans, we often struggle to keep ourselves aligned – we do fall victim to that sickness, worry, and depression.
 The busyness and high stress levels we place on ourselves prevent us from becoming aware of our bodies’ sensations which leads us to the practice of yoga in general.

-So, it makes sense that the ancient yoga masters would have chosen to model their practice after the animals they observed – in the hopes of learning to balance their emotions and stress patterns.
+So, it makes sense that the ancient yoga masters would have chosen to model their yoga practice after the animals they observed – in the hopes of learning to balance their emotions and stress patterns.
 When we enter an animal-named pose, we both endure a physical exercise and experience a psychological exercise of embodying the symbolism of that particular animal.

 Consider the cat, an expert in relaxation.
 On awakening from sleep, they instinctively stretch and arch their spine in both directions before softening and moving onward.
 Doesn’t it make sense, then, that we generally use cat as an “awakening” pose at the beginning of practice, gradually loosening our body?